CesiumGS/cesium-unreal/Documentation/developer-setup-linux.md

 export UNREAL_ENGINE_LIBCXX_DIR=$UNREAL_ENGINE_DIR/Engine/Source/ThirdParty/Linux/LibCxx
 ```

 > Note: `v19_clang-11.0.1-centos7` is correct for Unreal Engine v4.27 and v5.0.0.
 It may be different for other versions of Unreal Engine.
+See https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/GettingStarted/ or the equivalent for your version of Unreal Engine.

 # Cloning the git repos